 Other drivers included harmful traditional practices and the lack of alternative opportunities for girls — in particular, the lack of opportunity to go to school.
 Girls will also marry because of threats and coercion.

-Pray for girls in cultures where early marriage is accepted and encouraged.
-Pray that girls vulnerable to early marriage would gain access to education and be protected from this unhealthy practice.
+- Pray for girls in cultures where child marriage is accepted and encouraged.
+Pray that girls vulnerable to child marriage would gain access to education and be protected from this unhealthy practice.

-Sponsor a girl today.
-By investing in the life of a girl in need, you’ll help her to stay in school and avoid early marriage, while providing access to the resources she needs to become a healthy, productive adult.
+- Sponsor a girl today.
+By investing in the life of a girl in need, you’ll help her to stay in school and avoid child marriage, while providing access to the resources she needs to become a healthy, productive adult.